 - Support current COBRE and Center projects.
-The Core provides state-of-the-art equipment and the technical and analytical expertise to address the flow cytometric needs of the supported early career investigators and other members of the Diabetes and Obesity Center at the University of Louisville.
+The Core provides state-of-the-art equipment and the technical and analytical expertise to address the flow cytometric needs of the supported early career investigators, other members of the Diabetes and Obesity Center and other investigators at the University of Louisville.

 - Educate and train investigators.
 Many of our Cores organize seminars and informal meetings to serve as a forum in bringing together users and to initiate discussion of novel reagents and applications.
 It is intended that all COBRE-supported early career investigators, in their transition to independence, will completely understand cytometric theory, application, and data analysis and be able to competently incorporate flow cytometry as an analytical tool in their future studies.

-The Core is housed in a 400 sq. ft. laboratory in the Baxter II building at the Health Science Center at the University of Louisville.
-This lab is fully equipped with the LSR II and Acuri C6 cytometers (described below) centrifuges, computers, refrigerators and freezers, tissue culture hood for sterile techniques, incubators, and all the small equipment needed for cell handling and staining.
+The Core is housed in a 400 ft2 laboratory in the Baxter II building at the Health Science Center at the University of Louisville.
+This lab is fully equipped with the LSR II and MACSQuant® cytometers (described below) centrifuges, computers, refrigerators and freezers, tissue culture hood for sterile techniques, incubators, and all the small equipment needed for cell handling and staining.
 The MoFlo cell sorter (described below) is housed in the adjacent MDR building.

 MoFlo: Housed in the MDR building, this is the DOC's cell sorter.
-Currently set up for 5 color, 2 laser detection, it can sort cells at rates up to 40,000 events/second.
-This instrument is currently only available by reservation with the Technical Director as it requires a dedicated, trained operator.
+Currently set up for five (5) color, two (2) laser detection, it can sort cells at rates up to 40,000 events/second.
+This instrument is currently only available by reservation with the Core Director as it requires a dedicated, trained operator.

 Abbott Cel-Dyn 3200: This instrument is used for the complete blood counting (CBC) of human and animal (mouse, rat, rabbit, non-human primate) samples.